 One notebook-sized page (one side) of notes will be allowed on the test.
 You may work together on the sample problems - I encourage you to do that.
-Neither Will nor I will tell you how to work these problems.
+Neither Mark nor I will tell you how to work these problems.
 You may ask for help if you bring your work in and show it to us, and tell us where you are stuck.
-The test (on Wednesday, October 27) will cover up to and including section 2.5 in the text.
-There may be homework problems or example problems from the text on the midterm.
+The test (on Monday, October 24) will cover up to and including section 2.4 in the text.

+There will be homework problems or example problems from the text on the midterm.
 There will be four problems on the midterm, at least one will be from this list or a slight modification of a problem on this list.
-This list is long to give a broad sample of the types of problems.
+This is a long list of problems that I have accumulated.
+Do your best to work as many of them as you can.
+You may quote any theorems from the text without proof but you may not cite example problems or homework problems.